atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFLUENCE_CONFIGURATION.md

 ### Number of Confluence application nodes

-The initial Confluence installation require to be started only with a single application node.
+The initial Confluence installation need's to be started with a single application node..
 After all the setup steps are finished, it is possible to update the `confluence_replica_count` with a number higher than one and run `install.sh` to update the application node count.